CommonAccord/Site-Org/Doc/Boehmig/500-kiss/debt-version.md

 5.3.sec=All payments, if any, shall be made in lawful money of the United States of America.
 Payment shall be credited first to Costs (as defined below), if any, then to accrued interest due and payable and any remainder applied to principal or the Corporate Transaction Payment, as applicable.
 Prepayment of principal, together with accrued interest, may not be made without the prior written consent of the Investor.
 The Company hereby waives demand, notice, presentment, protest and notice of dishonor.

-5.4.Ti=Costs, Expenses and Attorneys‚Äô Fees; Indemnity
+5.4.Ti=Costs, Expenses and Attorneysí Fees; Indemnity

-5.4.secs=The Company hereby agrees, subject only to any limitation imposed by applicable law, to pay all expenses, including reasonable attorneys‚Äô fees and legal expenses, incurred by the holder of this KISS in endeavoring to collect any amounts payable hereunder which are not paid when due, whether by declaration or otherwise (‚ÄúCosts‚Äù).
+5.4.secs=The Company hereby agrees, subject only to any limitation imposed by applicable law, to pay all expenses, including reasonable attorneysí fees and legal expenses, incurred by the holder of this KISS in endeavoring to collect any amounts payable hereunder which are not paid when due, whether by declaration or otherwise (ìCostsî).
 The Company agrees that any delay on the part of the holder in exercising any rights hereunder will not operate as a waiver of such rights.
 The holder of this KISS shall not by any act, delay, omission or otherwise be deemed to have waived any of its rights or remedies, and no waiver of any kind shall be valid unless in writing and signed by the party or parties waiving such rights or remedies.
-If any action at law or in equity is necessary to enforce or interpret the terms of this KISS, the prevailing party shall be entitled to reasonable attorneys‚Äô fees, costs and necessary disbursements in addition to any other relief to which such party may be entitled.
-The Company shall indemnify and hold the Investor harmless from any loss, cost, liability and legal or other expense, including attorneys‚Äô fees of the Investor‚Äôs counsel, which the Investor may directly or indirectly suffer or incur by reason of the failure of the Company to perform any of its obligations under this KISS or any agreement executed in connection herewith; provided, however, that the indemnity agreement contained in this Section 5.4 shall not apply to liabilities which the Investor may directly or indirectly suffer or incur by reason of the Investor‚Äôs own gross negligence or willful misconduct.
+If any action at law or in equity is necessary to enforce or interpret the terms of this KISS, the prevailing party shall be entitled to reasonable attorneysí fees, costs and necessary disbursements in addition to any other relief to which such party may be entitled.
+The Company shall indemnify and hold the Investor harmless from any loss, cost, liability and legal or other expense, including attorneysí fees of the Investorís counsel, which the Investor may directly or indirectly suffer or incur by reason of the failure of the Company to perform any of its obligations under this KISS or any agreement executed in connection herewith; provided, however, that the indemnity agreement contained in this Section 5.4 shall not apply to liabilities which the Investor may directly or indirectly suffer or incur by reason of the Investorís own gross negligence or willful misconduct.

 5.5.Ti=Security